theNewDynamic/thenewdynamic.org/content/tool/troglio.md

 ---
 \[ed: This is an early stage product\]

 Write into Trello cards like if they were pages.
-Collaborate, use markdown, attach images, preview your work... publish !
+Collaborate, use markdown, attach images, preview your work... publish!

-Troglio is a Trello Power-up.
+Troglio is a Trello Power-up. credenza.